shimhz/a_DCF/README.md

-# a_dcf
+# a_DCF
-a-DCF: an architecture agnostic metric
+a-DCF: an architecture agnostic metric with application to spoofing-robust speaker verification, published in Odyssey 2024 [([Paper](https://arxiv.org/pdf/2403.01355))]

 ## Installation
 - We support package installation via PyPi.
 For Python users, `pip install a_dcf` will install the package.